201-billybunn/201-about-me/README.md

 ## "About Me" Guessing Game

-This is a guessing game with yes/no questions, built with some basic HTML, CSS, and JavaScript we've learned thusfar in week one of "Code 201" at Code Fellows in Seattle.
+This is a guessing game with seven questions, built with some basic HTML, CSS, and JavaScript we've learned thusfar in week one of "Code 201" at Code Fellows in Seattle.

 ## Motivation